5 School Assessments Your Child May Be Entitled To

-According to the Individuals with Disabilities Education Act (IDEA), every child in the United States has the right to a “fair and appropriate education.”
-This definition is intentionally vague, however it’s clear to all education experts that a child struggling with learning is entitled to a formal school assessment designed to identify the sources of his challenges and point the way toward appropriate accommodations for academic success.
+According to the Individuals with Disabilities Education Act (IDEA), every child in the United States has the right to a “free appropriate education.”
+This definition is intentionally vague, however it’s clear to all education experts that a child struggling with learning is entitled to a formal school evaluation designed to identify the sources of his challenges and point the way toward appropriate accommodations for academic success.

 A formal school evaluation critically analyzes many aspects of a student’s functioning in the school environment, such as IQ, memory, cognitive functioning, executive functioning, reasoning, verbal and non-verbal communication, behavior, and math, reading, and/or writing skills.
 The testing’s breadth often hinges on the parent concerns shared with the school, as well as areas of concern or weakness identified by teachers and other school staff.

 When performed thoroughly and effectively, a formal school assessment should offer educational insights and strategies to address the student’s individual needs at school.